arangodb/arangodb/Documentation/UserManual/Fuxx.md

 you want.
 If you have a folder `models` in your `lib` folder containing a file `user.js`, you can require it with `user = require('models/user')`.

+Also optional is the definition of an `asset` directive.
+Read more about in the section Assets.

 A more complete example for a Manifest file:

     {